 During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The children report that they feel safe in the school and that they are aware what to do if they have any concerns about their safety or welfare.
+The children report that they feel safe in the school and that they are aware of what to do if they have any concerns about their safety or welfare.
+They spoke knowledgeably and confidently about how to stay safe online.
 However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.